 Even if you’re not planning for this to be a permanent arrangement, suggesting this as an option to your employees during this busy time will no doubt be appreciated.
 It could make the holiday season considerably less stressful for many families, and allow them to spend quality time together.

-Offering these gifts to your employees could be a great way to show your appreciation and gratitude for their involvement in 2017.
+Offering these gifts to your employees could be a great way to show your appreciation and gratitude.
 What gifts have you planned for your employees this year?
 We’d love to hear all about it – let’s keep the conversation going via Twitter, Facebook, or in the comments section below.